askandola/my_todo/README.md

 # My Todo

 My Todo is a simple web app that stores the todo list of a user.
 User can view his/her todos, create a new todo, update an existing todo and delete todo.
-This web app is deployed on Heroku at https://todo-askandola.herokuapp.com/ .

 ## Tech Stack